acmpesuecc/ice/README.md

 More details are in the [wiki](../../wiki)

 ## Installation
-Haven't cleaned this part yet, so you'll have to download the repo files.
-You'll also need [nasm](https://www.nasm.us/pub/nasm/snapshots/latest/) and [gcc](https://www.mingw-w64.org/downloads/).
+I don't provide a binary yet, so you'll have to [download the repo files](https://github.com/cubed-guy/ice/archive/refs/heads/master.zip), and get [nasm](https://www.nasm.us/pub/nasm/snapshots/latest/) and [gcc](https://www.mingw-w64.org/downloads/).

-**Note:** For Windows, you'll need to specify 64-bit during installation. (in the dialog box, change Architecture from `i686` to `x86_64`)
+**Note:** _For Windows, use [this direct link](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win64/Personal%20Builds/mingw-builds/8.1.0/threads-posix/seh/x86_64-8.1.0-release-posix-seh-rt_v6-rev0.7z) to download the gcc version that works for ice._

 ### Getting nasm and gcc on Arch Linux